parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-omp/output-5/repo/README.md

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been implemented with OpenMP offloading for use with accelerators supporting the OpenMP offloading model.
+XSBench has been implemented using OpenMP offload for compatibility with various architectures supporting OpenMP.

 ## Compilation

-To compile XSBench with default settings, navigate to your selected source directory and use the following command (assuming you have a compiler supporting OpenMP offloading, like g++ with the appropriate flags):
+To compile XSBench with default settings, navigate to your selected source directory and use the following command (assuming a compiler supporting OpenMP offload is available):